Hashtag Web3 Logo

 Different protocols use different fee tiers:

-Fees go entirely to LPs (except some protocols taking small percentages for treasury/token holders).
+Fees go entirely to LPs, except some protocols taking small percentages for treasury or token holders.

-High-volume pairs with appropriate fees generate significant yield.
-The ETH/USDC pool on Uniswap generates millions in annual fees, distributed proportionally to LPs.
+High-volume pairs with appropriate fees generate yield.
+The ETH/USDC pool on Uniswap generates significant annual fees, distributed proportionally to LPs.

 Impermanent Loss

-The biggest risk for LPs is impermanent loss—when token prices diverge from the ratio when you deposited.
+The biggest risk for LPs is impermanent loss, which occurs when token prices diverge from the ratio when you deposited.

 Scenario 1: ETH stays at $2,000